lacoite/DON-4.2-Poly/README.md

 - Blueprint FileSDK: https://www.unrealengine.com/marketplace/en-US/product/blueprint-file-sdk
 - Read & write text file: https://www.unrealengine.com/marketplace/en-US/product/read-write-text-file

-The LE Xml Parser plugin is located in the Plugins folder of the project directory.
-This is a paid plugin and specifically requires the version 5.1 of Unreal Engine at this time.
-Should a popup display saying that this plugin is built in a different version of Unreal Engine and asks to rebuild, click yes.
-If that does not work, one of your team members should purchase the plugin and they can distribute this throughout the team.
+The only plugin that should give you this issue is Blueprint FileSDK.
+This is a free plugin available on the market.

 ### Unreal Engine Comments:
 - If you are fully unfamiliar with Unreal Engine like we were, here's a helpful beginner tutorial: